-#27 Updated by nicolas.vidalro over 9 years ago
+#27 Updated by nicolas.vidalro about 10 years ago

 Well, I think that's not a viewing distance problem (fog, or night would not help).
 That's just because, while youre playing the games it unlocks Hyrule Field parts, when you first enter HF in the game, its very basic, with poor details and reduced area, after Goron mines it's larger and fully detailled.
 Maybe at this point of the storyline the game is loading the whole Hyrule Field and stuff that wasn't loaded before.